nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Warning:**<br>

 The parameters must follow the limitations as shown below.
-Otherwise, the command will not be executed and display an error message in Result Display Box providing hints as shown below:
+Otherwise, the command will not be executed and display an error message in Result Display Box providing hints as shown below:<br>
 ![failCommand](images/failAdd.png)
 </box>